Cross-Tolerance: A Comprehensive Guide to Understanding Drug Interactions and Safety

 Increasing Prevalence

-Tranq is increasingly found in the illicit drug supply.
-Because it’s most often mixed with opioids like fentanyl, its rise across the U.S. “appears to be following the same path as fentanyl.”3 It first appeared in 2006 and gained popularity in the mid-2010s, starting in Philadelphia and then spreading throughout the East Coast, to the South, and eventually to the Western U.S.
+Tranq is increasingly found in the illicit drug supply, following the same geographic spread pattern as fentanyl.
+It first appeared in 2006, gained popularity in the mid-2010s starting in Philadelphia, then spread throughout the East Coast, South, and eventually to the Western U.S. DEA lab analysis shows dramatic increases in xylazine presence between 2020–2021:2 103% in the Northeast, over 1,000% in the South, and significant jumps in the Midwest (516%) and West (750%).

 Why Xylazine Use Is on the Rise